 But if they are willing to give you everything for free, that’s certainly a deal that you don’t want to turn down!

 While there are no tarantula shelters or anything like that, you’ll sometimes see people trying to sell older tarantulas on different sites.
 They usually sell the spider and their supplies together, but they might sell only the tarantula if they want to keep the enclosure for something else.

-Either way, these tarantulas usually aren’t that expensive, ranging from $20 to $50.
+Either way, these usually aren’t that expensive, with the tarantula price ranging from $20 to $50.